iterative/terraform-provider-iterative/README.md

 }
 ```

-See [the reference](https://registry.terraform.io/providers/iterative/iterative/latest/docs/resources/task#argument-reference) for the full list of options for `main.tf`.
+See [the reference](https://registry.terraform.io/providers/iterative/iterative/latest/docs/resources/task#argument-reference) for the full list of options for `main.tf` -- including more information on [`machine` types](https://registry.terraform.io/providers/iterative/iterative/latest/docs/resources/task#machine-type) with and without GPUs.

 Run this once (in the directory containing `main.tf`) to download the `required_providers`: